IvanTejeda/Painting-3D-models-using-Generative-AI/README.md

     <li>Used ControlNet with prompt and 2D rendered images as inputs, instead of prompt and texture image.
 This led to better AI-generated images.</li>
     <li>Developed algorithm to paint 3D object given AI-generated 2D image from the last step.</li>
 </ul>

+Check out the source code for the results!